Christmas on Earth: Production

+Rubin, only 18 when she began filming in 1963, shot the film using a borrowed 16mm Bolex camera, in New York City, in the Ludlow Street apartment of John Cale and Tony Conrad.
 The 29-minute film was inspired by Jack Smith's Flaming Creatures, over which Rubin clashed with censors alongside Jonas Mekas and P. Adams Sitney.
 Rubin's use of superimposition, and her decision to slice the original footage into "dynamic fragments," may have been influenced by the films of Jerry Jofen and Gregory Markopoulos.
 Rubin described her editing process as follows:

 so I spent 3 months chopping the hours of film up into a basket and then toss and toss, flip and toss and one by one Absently enchantedly Destined to splice it together and separate on to two different reels and then project one reel half the size inside the other reel full screen size.

-Rubin, only 18 when she began filming in 1963, shot the film using a borrowed 16mm Bolex camera, in New York City, in the Ludlow Street apartment of John Cale and Tony Conrad.
+She worked with Criterion Film Labs in Midtown Manhattan, which was willing to develop the rolls.

 The title derives from Arthur Rimbaud's "Morning" from the extended poem A Season in Hell:

 When will we go, over mountains and shores, to hail the birth of new labor, new wisdom, the flight of tyrants and demons, the end of superstition, – to be the first to adore! – Christmas on earth!

 The film has been described by critics as "among the most radical ever made"; "far and away the most sexually explicit film produced by the pre-porn underground"; and "an essential document of queer and feminist cinema."

 Release

 Due to its explicit nature, the New York City police tried to suppress the film; for a time during the mid-1960s Rubin habitually carried her one copy around with her for safekeeping.
 Allen Ginsberg was so impressed by Christmas on Earth he initiated an affair with Rubin after seeing it for the first time.
 Mekas praised it in Film Culture: "The first shock changes into silence then is transposed into amazement.
 We have seldom seen such down-to-body beauty, so real as only beauty (man) can be: terrible beauty that man, that woman is..."
-Others have dismissed the film as amateurish, and filmmaker Ken Jacobs called it "dreck."
+The film was used in Exploding Plastic Inevitable shows until Velvet Underground drummer Moe Tucker objected.

-After only a few screenings in the sixties, Rubin asked Mekas to destroy the film; instead, he shelved it.
-Years later she had another change of heart and gave him permission to screen it.
+After only a few screenings in the sixties, Rubin asked Mekas to destroy Christmas on Earth; instead, he shelved it.
+Years later she had another change of heart.
+The film's next public screening came in 1983, at the Collective for Living Cinema.
+Critic J. Hoberman praised it, commenting that "To see Christmas on Earth is to watch history remade."
+Filmmaker Ken Jacobs dismissed the film as amateurish, calling it "so awful—such an abomination".
 "Since 1983, it has been screened regularly," wrote Johan Kugelberg, "and is slowly but steadily taking its place in the canon of 1960s underground films and cultural milestones that unraveled American censorship law and opened the field for artistic studies of sexual narratives."